v0lt13/EditorAttributesDocs/docs/source/GettingStarted/howtouse.rst

 .. image:: ../Images/temp.png

-To fix this and have the button disabled we can change the other by putting the :ref:`readonlyattribute` before the :ref:`buttonattribute` or use the `order` property that every attribute has to execute the :ref:`readonlyattribute` first, C# will first go trough the attributes with the lowest order from left to right then to the ones with the higher order the same way, the default order of all attributes is 0::
+To fix this and have the button disabled we can change the other by putting the :ref:`readonly` Attribute before the :ref:`button` Attribute or use the `order` property that every attribute has to execute the :ref:`readonly` Attribute first, C# will first go trough the attributes with the lowest order from left to right then to the ones with the higher order the same way, the default order of all attributes is 0::
 	using UnityEngine;
 	using EditorAttributes;